carlosbrando/rails_book-2.2/en/01_ActiveRecord/09_assert_sql.markdown

 	  end
 	end

-In the example above I am confirming that in the specified block, at least one query should contain the word **COUNT**.
+In the example above I am asserting that in the specified block, at least one query should contain the word **COUNT**.
 Obviously you can be more specific in the regular expression that you are using.
 Let's looks at another example:

 	assert_sql(/\(\"companies\".\"id\" IN \(1\)\)/) do
 	  Account.find(1, :include => :firm)